 Shouldn’t Xojo Be Bug-Free?
 In the ideal world, yes.
 In reality, the cost of attempting to get the bug count down to or even close to zero goes up exponentially with the size of the project.
 For example, the software that ran the space shuttle was 420,000 lines of code and supposedly had just one bug in any particular version.
 As one of the programmer’s said, “If the software isn’t perfect, some of the people we go to meetings with might die.”
 That level of reliability doesn’t come cheap.
 NASA projected that the software would cost $20 million but ended up spending $200 million.
 Given that the source code to Xojo is far larger than that of the space shuttle, the cost of making it bug-free would also be higher.

-Looking at the top 100 cases in Feedback is also illuminating.
+Looking at the top 100 issues in Xojo is also illuminating.
 80% of them are feature requests.
-Only 8 of the top 50 are bugs, the first of which doesn’t even make the top 10.
+Only 10 of the top 50 are bugs, only two of which make the top 10.
 As a result, we spend a lot of time on new features but that doesn’t mean bug fixes aren’t a priority.
-In fact, we fix hundreds of bugs a year.

 Bugs Fixes – We fix hundreds of bugs every year.
 The bug fixes counted in each Xojo release are all bugs that existed in the previous released version.
 For example when Xojo 2020r1 says it includes 161 bug fixes, that number doesn’t include bugs that were introduced in 2020r1.